Note: This chapter only explains Seed fetch API, there are no Time Tracker changes.

 }

-is a custom response data type (shared::SendMessageResponseBody
+fetch::Result is just an alias for Result<T, FetchError>.
+T is a custom response data type (shared::SendMessageResponseBody in our case).

 Msg::Fetched(Ok(response_data)) => {